hermanc1/Boukunde-data-analysis/README.md

 # Boukunde-data-analysis
-IPyton Notebook with basic energy use data analysis for EES732.
+IPyton Notebook with basic energy use data analysis for EES732 Semester Test 1